Marc Yor left us on January 9, 2014, at the age of 64.

 Marc Yor received his Thèse d'état at Université Pierre et Marie Curie (Paris VI) in 1976, where he became a CNRS researcher the same year, and where he was appointed Professor in 1981.

 Marc Yor was also a member of the French Academy of Sciences, and a member of the Institut universitaire de France.

 Most people have known of Marc Yor through his book coauthored with Daniel Revuz, "Continuous Martingales and Brownian Motion".
-This research monograph is treasured by both beginners and advanced researchers.
+Their research monograph is treasured by both beginners and advanced researchers.
 Since its first publication in 1991, it has met an extraordinary success, reaching the third printing of the third edition in 2005.
-In the book, beginners find an excellent companion in the form of an important number of exercises ranging from elementary to highly challenging levels, whereas researchers appreciate particularly the authoritative account of theory of continuous stochastic calculus, covering a large variety of applications.
+In the book, beginners find an excellent companion in the form of an important number of exercises ranging from elementary to highly challenging levels, whereas researchers appreciate particularly the authoritative account of the theory of continuous stochastic calculus, covering a large variety of applications.

 Marc Yor had over thirty students, many of whom became eminent mathematicians, such as Jean Bertoin, Philippe Biane(*) and Jean-François Le Gall, each of whom has had many students and grand-students.

 Marc Yor's early research breakthroughs came in martingale theory and stochastic calculus.
 His works on BMO and martingale inequalities, on local times of semimartingales, on the Skorokhod embedding, and on enlargement of filtrations were among the most significant.
 Itô's stochastic calculus was much developed by Paul-André Meyer's Strasbourg School; Marc showed how powerful this theory can be.